Secrets lifecycle and responsibilities¶

 Design principles¶

-- Git stores references, not secret values.
+- Git stores references and mapping contracts, not secret values.

 - Encrypted vault bundles are permitted for bootstrap, CI, and DR only.